Open to Pitzer students only. Program options subject to change.

 Students live with and take meals with host families after an initial hostel stay during orientation.

-Once in León, contact Professor Cordero in the Sociology Department.
-He is a special adviser to Pitzer students.
 University of León has a good “Padrino” program through which our Pitzer students have a UL mentor.
 Office of International Students will help with volunteer placement and recommendations in the community.